Create a lookup table from a query

 The New Query Lookup window appears.
 Enter the required information.

 Name Give a name to the lookup table.
 Data columns Drag to this field the data columns you want to add to the lookup table.
 Mode Choose either Static query or Dynamic query.
 Key column Select one of the columns added as key column.
 Learn more about this here.
+Time range lookup Check this option to use a timestamp type column in your table to determine the value to be matched with the key column according to the date.
+Learn more about time range lookups in the section below.

 Click Save settings.
 You will receive a notification when the file is uploaded.